Dry and Wet Bulb Temperature, Specific Volume, Relative Humidity, Enthalpy and more ..

 Relative Humidity - RH

-Relative Humidity is the ratio of the mass of vater vapour contents in the humid air - mw - to the maximum possible mass of vapour - mwmax - at the actual pressure and temperature.
+Relative Humidity is the ratio of the mass of water vapor contents in the humid air - mw - to the maximum possible mass of vapor - mwmax - at the actual pressure and temperature.
 Relative humidity can also be expressed as the ratio of water vapor pressure - pw, to the water vapor pressure of saturated air at the same temperature - pws.

 Relative humidity is expressed as a percentage.

 The moisture-holding capacity of air increases with air temperature.
 In practice the relative humidity will indicate the moisture level of the air compared to the maximum moisture-holding capacity of air at saturation.

 Note !
 The moisture holding capacity of air increases dramatically with temperature! - important for drying processes.

 The relative humidity lines in the psychrometric chart are curved lines that move upwards to the right.
 The line representing saturated air where the relative humidity - RH is 100% - is the uppermost curved line in the chart.

 Dew Point is the temperature at which water vapor starts to condense in the air - the temperature at which air becomes completely saturated.
 Above this temperature the moisture stays in the air.

 The Dew Point Temperature can be read in the psychrometric charts by following the horizontal line from the state-point to the saturation line.
 The Dew Point Temperature is represented along the 100% relative humidity line.

 Specific Volume represents the space occupied by a unit weight of dry air (ft3/lb, m3/kg).
 Specific volume is indicated along the bottom axis of the psychrometric chart with the constant-volume lines slanting upward to the left.